The Emmy nominations were proof of impact, not the impact itself.

 The Television Academy's record for the show still gives the clean summary: eight nominations and one win, for Maria Schrader's directing.
 Shira Haas was nominated for lead actress, and the series was nominated for limited series, writing, casting, costumes, score, and main title music.

-Those nominations mattered because they confirmed that Unorthodox was not just a niche Jewish success story or a lockdown-era curiosity.
-It had crossed fully into prestige-television territory.
+Those nominations mattered because they confirmed that Unorthodox had crossed beyond niche Jewish success story or lockdown-era curiosity into prestige-television territory.

 But the award list also points to what made the show effective.
-The recognition was not only for acting.
-It was for direction, writing, music, and costume work.
+The recognition covered direction, writing, music, costume work, and acting.
 In other words, the Academy was rewarding the totality of the world-building.

 That world-building is what allowed non-Jewish viewers to enter the story without prior knowledge and Jewish viewers to feel that the series at least knew the difference between texture and stereotype.